 The document went on to state, “After considering his options, Mr. Wenke returned a signed affirmation indicating that he would like to withdraw his appeal.”
 There were no objections from the U.S. Attorney overseeing the government’s end of the matter, and the appeal was withdrawn.

-USA v.
-Luke Wenke (1:22-cr-00035) – Appeal
+Luke Wenke – Appeal